chaseruskin/orbit/docs/src/user/developing_ip.md

 > ```

-## Viewing availble targets for building
+## Viewing available targets for building

 1. View the list of available targets configured to run using the build entry point:
 ```